soitun/BotBrowser/profiles/PROFILE_CONFIGS.md

 >
 > **For complete CLI flags documentation**, see [CLI Flags Reference](../CLI_FLAGS.md#profile-configuration-override-flags)

-⚠️ **Important:** When using automation frameworks (Puppeteer/Playwright), always use CLI flags like `--proxy-server` instead of framework-specific proxy options (like `page.authenticate()` or `proxy` parameter in `launch()`).
-This ensures BotBrowser can retrieve geo information from proxy IP for accurate timezone/locale auto-configuration.
+⚠️ **Important:** When using frameworks (Puppeteer/Playwright), always use CLI flags like `--proxy-server` instead of framework-specific proxy options (like `page.authenticate()` or `proxy` parameter in `launch()`).
+This ensures BotBrowser can retrieve geo information from proxy IP for accurate timezone/locale configuration.

 ⚠️ **Proxy configurations are intended for authorized networks only.
 They must not be used for unauthorized data collection or abuse.**

-> **UDP-over-SOCKS5:** ENT Tier3 support detects when a SOCKS5 upstream offers UDP associate and automatically tunnels QUIC/STUN through it.
+> **UDP-over-SOCKS5:** ENT Tier3 support detects when a SOCKS5 upstream offers UDP associate and natively tunnels QUIC/STUN through it.
 No additional flag is required; simply provide a SOCKS5 proxy that advertises UDP support.

 ### Window & Screen Settings